E10 - Health Check

 Preamble

-The Health Check is a very useful tool which displays an overview on the health of the information contained in the file.
-Some of the information is highlighted to be addressed, while other information is for your information only.
+The Health Check is a very useful tool that provides an overview of the timetable file's condition.
+It highlights items that require attention, while other information is for your information only.
+This document explains each tab on the Health Check screen.

 The first tab provides an overall Summary of issues in the following areas:

-Each item will have a value that indicates the number of items to view.
-The traffic light system is used: red is a major issue and needs to be addressed, orange is a warning, green is good (no issue to report), and black is informational only.
-The Health check can be performed on each rotation in the file, or for all rotations, by selecting the required rotation from the Filter drop down in the top right.
+Each item shows a count of items to view.
+The traffic light system is used: red is a major issue, orange is a warning, green is good (no issue to report), and black is informational only.
+The Health Check can be performed for all rotations, or for individual rotation by selecting the required rotation from the Filter dropdown in the top right.

-Each item can be looked at in closer detail by clicking on any row in the summary, or by selecting a tab from the top.
-Once selected, the lists can be opened/closed by clicking on the blue heading bar.
+Click any row in the Summary screen, or select a tab from the top to view details.
+Expand or collapse lists using the blue heading bar.
 Multiple lists can be open at once.
-Selecting any row (or the 'Take me there' button) will take you to the relevant screen.
+Selecting a row (or the 'Take me there' button) navigates to the relevant screen.
 For example, selecting a row in the Teacher table will take you to the Teachers > Timetables screen.

 Clashes

 Clashes usually need addressing.
-There are often ways to set up your data so that Edval understands what you are requiring, for example, correctly linking composite classes.
+There are often ways to set up your data so the system understands what you are requiring, for example, correctly linking composite classes.

 Section